Graduate Programs in Professional Communication

 Master of Science (MS) in Corporate and Public Communication Program

-This program requires a minimum of 33 hours of coursework plus a comprehensive exam.
+This program requires a minimum of 33 hours of coursework that includes a final capstone project, plus a successful defense of the final project.
 It is possible to complete the program in one academic year if coursework is completed during summer sessions.
-All courses must be passed with a "B-" grade or better, and students are expected to maintain a 3.0 GPA throughout enrollment in the program.
+All courses must be passed with a “B-” grade or better, and students are expected to maintain a 3.0 GPA throughout enrollment in the program.

 Master of Arts (MA) in Corporate and Public Communication Program